3.9. Verification Results

 3.9.2.
 Hand Calculation

 Hand calculations of wind loss ratios are conducted using the input building information and intensity measures for the sampled buildings.
 Note that there are two major processes in the damage and loss assessment: (1) translating the building inventory to corresponding HAZUS building classes and (2) estimating the damage and loss given the HAZUS building class and the intensity measure (i.e., PWS in this testbed) for each building.
 The first process will be discussed in Verification of Rulesets.
-The second process is the addressed by this section with key steps:
+The second process is addressed by this section with key steps:

 1. Mapping the building inventory to HAZUS building classes using the AssetRepresentationRulesets